 - FOG: When fog is thick enough to decrease visibility, the swim area will close.

 Weather Warning Flags: A flag is displayed at the lifeguard shack to indicate existing or imminent weather conditions, which are or may become dangerous.

 - Green: Low Hazard.
 Calm conditions.

 - Orange: Medium Hazard.
 Moderate weather conditions including rain, wind, or rough water that may decrease visibility for lifeguards .
 Exercise caution.

 - Red: High Hazard.
 Swim area and beach closed to users.

 - Purple: Environmental Hazard.
 Swim area is closed to users.

-If you are bringing a group of 10 or more, please make a reservation at least two weeks in advance.
-A swim reservation does not guarantee or reserve space, it simply provides us with a heads up to ensure adequate lifeguard staffing.
+If you are bringing a group of 10 or more, we ask that you make a reservation at least two weeks in advance.
+A swim reservation does not guarantee or reserve space or amenities; it simply provides us with a heads up to ensure adequate lifeguard staffing.
 Large groups without a swim reservation may be turned away.